 Where to apply for a visa?

 For most foreign nationals, visas have to be obtained prior to entering Germany in their respective home country.
-The German emabassies or German consulates are responsible for receiving applications and issuing the visa.
+The German embassies or German consulates are responsible for receiving applications and issuing the visa.
 They provide visa application forms in various languages free of charge.

 It is also possible to download visa application forms in different languages for free from the website of the German Federal Foreign Office (Auswärtiges Amt).